Issaguen

-Issaguen (Berber: ⵉⵙⴻⴳⵡⵏ, اساكن), also known as Ketama, is a town in Al Hoceïma Province, Tanger-Tetouan-Al Hoceima, Morocco.
-According to the 2004 census it has a population of 1638.
+Issaguen (Isagen), also known as Ketama, is a town in Al Hoceïma Province, Tanger-Tetouan-Al Hoceima, Morocco.
+According to the 2024 census it has a population of 17 832.

+During the Spanish Protectorate, Issaguen was known as Llano Amarillo.
+It served as a military site for maneuvers in the Spanish Civil War, where Francisco Franco erected the Monument of Llano Amarillo in its honor.
+After the independence of Morocco, the monument was transferred to Ceuta in 1961.